the-road-to-learn-react/the-road-to-react/manuscript/react-modern/inline-handler.md

 };
 ~~~~~~~

 The application behaves the same because the `stories`, now returned as stateful list from React's `useState` Hook, is still filtered into `searchedStories` and displayed in the List component.
-Just the origin where the stories are coming from changed.
-Next we'll manipulate the list by removing an item from it:
+It's just the origin where the stories are coming from have changed.
+Next, we'll manipulate the list by removing an item from it:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~